 It’s also a good idea to keep a journal when dealing with workplace sexual harassment.
 If you can, try to write down each instance of harassment as it happens, including specific information such as the date and time, the people involved, and how the incident affected your work and wellbeing.
 Doing so will help make sure that you don't forget or misremember the facts.

-What To Bring When Meeting an Attorney About a Sexual Harassment Case
+What Should I Bring To A Meeting With An Attorney About A Sexual Harassment Case?

 Your initial meeting with an attorney can be a bit overwhelming.
 You will get the most out of it if you come prepared with some essential documents.
 In the case of a sexual harassment claim, your list of things to bring should include:

 - Evidence to prove the harassment, such as emails, texts, or copies of offensive visuals.